should always receive the Foundation’s attention and grantmaking support.

 Scientific Research grants are made in the following focus areas:

-• Geophysics – the study of the physical processes and phenomena occurring in and on the Earth and in its vicinity.
+- Geosciences – the study of the physical processes and phenomena that form and shape Earth and other planets, including fields such as geology, seismology, and volcanology.

 Consideration for funding in these areas is by invitation only.
 The Foundation does not accept grantseeker inquiries in scientific research.